Beaches, parks and recreation centers abound on The Beaches of Fort Myers & Sanibel

 Manatee Park 10901 S.R.
 80 (239) 690-5030

 Visitors can observe the endangered West Indian manatees in their non-captive habitat from three observation decks during the winter months of November through March.
 The Eco-Tourium Gift Shop is open 9 a.m. to 4 p.m. in season, interpretive naturalists are on site, and kayak rentals are available during "Manatee Season."
 Facilities on the 17-acre Orange River site stay open year-round for picnicking, fishing and canoeing.
 Nature-lovers host ongoing educational programs.
 Hours are dawn to dusk.
 Handicapped accessible.
-Parking fee of $2 per hour December - March & $1 per hour April - November, or $5 for the day.
+Parking is available at a fee.

 Six Mile Cypress Slough Preserve 7751 Penzance Blvd.
 (239) 533-7550

 Visitors can journey through this 2,200-acre wetland ecosystem on a mile-long boardwalk trail, where southwest Florida's diverse plant and wildlife are found.
 See subtropical ferns and bromeliads.
 Watch wading birds such as herons, egrets, ibis and anhingas.
 Open daily April through September, 8 a.m. to 8 p.m., October through March, 8 a.m. to 5 p.m.
 Free guided walks daily, January through March at 9:30 a.m. and 1:30 p.m. and April, November and December at 9:30 a.m., as well as Wednesdays and every fourth Saturday of the month May through October, 9:30 a.m.
 Handicapped accessible.
-Parking fee of $1 per hour ($5 max).
+Parking is available at a fee.

 Hickey’s Creek Mitigation Park 17890 S.R.
 80 (239) 229-4134

 This 1,020-acre wildlife preserve consists of a variety of habitats including palmetto-oak scrub, pine flatwoods and seasonal wetlands.
 Offers views of scenic creek from trail and overlook areas.
 This ecosystem supports threatened scrub jay and gopher tortoises.
 Site includes rustic restrooms, canoe/kayak landing, fishing deck and more than 5 miles of walking trails.
 Open daily 7 a.m. to 6 p.m.
-Limited parking available for $1 an hour, $5 for the day.
+Limited parking is available at a fee.

 Bonita Beach Park 27950 Hickory Blvd.
 (239) 949-4615